saysimple/saysimple-plugin-devkit/README.md

 utils.notify("Oh no something went wrong", "error")
 ```
 ### apiCall
-This function will make an http request with [axios](https://axios-http.com/docs/intro) via the Saysimple backend as a proxy.
+This function will make a http request with [axios](https://axios-http.com/docs/intro) via the Saysimple backend as a proxy.
 Please use this function instead of your own request to avoid CORS issues.

 __input__

 * the same as called if you just run `axios()` like [this](https://axios-http.com/docs/api_intro)
-* You can also suply a return type if youre using typescript
+* You can also supply a return type if you're using typescript

 __output__